List of Bhutanese films

 This is a list of films produced in the country of Bhutan.
 The films are all produced in Dzongkha language, the national language of Bhutan.
 Bhutanese films have gained a vast popularity amongst its citizens in the recent times due to various available multi media.
 Dzongkha movies contain many songs for audience attentions.

-Bhutanese movies are now shot In countries as far as America and Australia.
+Bhutanese movies are now shot in countries as far away as America and Australia.

-In the year 2010, for the first time more than 3 films (6) released in the country.
+In 2010, for the first time more than 3 films (6) released in the country.